“How to” demos

 Explore a cube

-The 3D cursor will provide infos on the voxel where is located, if a mask is loaded then the cursor info will also provides feedbacks on the identified sources like in this case:
+The 3D cursor will provide information about the current voxel under the cursor.
+If a mask is loaded, then the cursor info will also provide feedback on the identified sources, for example:

 Take snapshots

-iDaVIE-v allows to take a “screenshot” of what is in front of the user in a particular moment.
-To do so the user can do any of the followings:
+is the current timestamp.
+To do so, the user can do any of the following:

-1. invoke the quick menu and laser on the camera icon and press the trigger (of the primary hand) while paying attention to look in the direction of what is meant to be capturd in the picture (e.g. if the user looks to the menu when pressing the trigger than the picture will contain only the menu)
+Invoke the quick menu and laser on the camera icon and press the trigger (of the primary hand) while looking in the direction of the area of interest (i.e., if the user looks at the menu when pressing the trigger, then the picture will contain only the menu).

-2. while looking to what needs to be captured the user can say “take picture”.
-To prove that the picture has been taken and stored the user will receive an haptic feedback (vibration) on the primary hand controller.
+While looking at the area of interest, the user can say “take picture”.
+If the image was taken sucessfully, the user will receive haptic feedback (vibration) on the primary hand controller.

 Create/modify/save a mask

-iDaVIE-v allows to create a mask or to modify an existing mask in VR.
-Both can be done using the “Paint menu” that can be invoked from the “Quick menu” by lasering the brush icon.
-Using the functionality available in the “Paint menu” the user can add or delete mask voxels using the controllers.
-Once done the user can save the created/updated mask overwriting an existing one or creating a new one.
+iDaVIE allows the user to create a mask or to modify an existing mask in VR.
+Both can be done using the “Paint menu” action that can be invoked from the “Quick menu” by lasering the brush icon.
+Using the functionality available in the “Paint menu”, the user can add or delete mask voxels using the controllers.
+Once done, the user can save the created/updated mask by either overwriting an existing mask or creating a new one.
 As also explained in Input & Outputs:

-• if a mask is loaded and modified in VR then it can be saved either overwriting the original mask or as a copy.
-In the former case the mask will be saved with the same name of the original mask and in the same directory, in the latter case the suffix -copy.fits will be added to the original mask name and the edited mask will be saved in the same directory as the original mask (e.g. the edited mask file name will then be originalmaskname-copy.fits).
+if a mask is loaded and modified in VR, then it can be saved by either overwriting the original mask or as a copy.
+In the former case, the mask will be saved with the same name of the original mask and in the same directory, while in the latter case, the suffix

-• if no mask is provided in input, but one is created in iDaVIE-v, then the created mask is saved in the same directory of the data cube and a suffix -mask.fits will be addedd to the cube name to indicate the maks file (e.g. the created mask file name will then be originalcubename-mask.fits).
+).if no mask is provided in input, but one is created in iDaVIE, then the created mask is saved in the same directory of the data cube and a suffix

 Interact with catalogs in VR

-iDaVIE-v allows to load catalos from the Desktop GUI and to overplot them on the visualised data cube.
+iDaVIE allows the user to load catalogs from the Desktop GUI and overplot them on the visualised data cube.

-iDaVIE-v allows to investigate basic stats of the cube and to create both moment 0 and moment 1 of a data cube.
+iDaVIE allows the user to investigate the basic statistics of the cube and to create both moment 0 and moment 1 maps of a data cube.
 The user can create the moment maps for the entire cube or for a single selected region.
-In case a mask is available the moment maps thresholds are set by the mask, but they can be changed manually.
-If no mask is available then the thresholds should be set manually using the options available in the moment map windows.
-The moment maps can then be saved as png.
+In case a mask is available, the moment maps thresholds are set by the mask, but they can be changed manually.
+If no mask is available, then the thresholds should be set manually using the options available in the moment map windows.
+The moment maps can then be saved as a png or 2D fits image.

 Create a movie (using external tools)